Amazon Leo

-Amazon Leo, formerly Project Kuiper, is a subsidiary of Amazon that was established in 2019 to deploy a large satellite internet constellation to provide low-latency broadband connectivity.
-Kuiper was a company codename for the project inspired by the Kuiper belt of distant objects orbiting the sun.
-In November 2025, the service was rebranded as Amazon Leo.
+Amazon Leo, is a subsidiary of Amazon established in 2019 to deploy a large satellite internet constellation providing low-latency broadband connectivity.
+The project's original codename, Project Kuiper, was inspired by the Kuiper belt.
+The service was rebranded as Amazon Leo in November 2025.

-On July 30, 2020, the Federal Communications Commission granted Amazon approval to deploy a constellation of 3,236 satellites into low Earth orbit.
-Deployment is planned in five phases, and internet service will begin once the first 578 satellites are launched.
-Under its granted FCC license, Amazon is required to launch and operate half of its satellites no later than July 30, 2026, and must launch and operate the remaining satellites no later than July 30, 2029.
+In July 2020, the Federal Communications Commission authorized Amazon to deploy 3,236 satellites into low Earth orbit.
+Deployment is planned in five phases, with service expected to begin after the first 578 satellites reach orbit.
+Under the original terms of its license, Amazon must launch and operate half of the constellation by July 30, 2026, and the remainder by July 30, 2029.
+However, the FCC waived the July 2026 deadline in early June 2026.